List of Game of Thrones characters: House Bolton

 is a servant of House Bolton.
 She is one of Ramsay Snow's bedwarmers and assists in his sadistic schemes.
-It’s later revealed that Myranda is a cannibal.
 She later accompanies the Boltons to Winterfell, and is present when Sansa Stark arrives with Petyr Baelish, eyeing Sansa with jealousy and anger.
 Myranda initially comes across as friendly towards Sansa, with her actual intentions hidden.
-She embraces Sansa upon her first arrival and grabs a beetle which was crawling on Sansa and then eats it in front of Sansa.
-Myranda also accompanies Ramsay to the aftermath of the surrender of Moat Caitlin, where she eats some of the bodies.
-During Sansa's stay at Winterfell, Myranda encounters her again with Theon and torments her with stories of her and Ramsay's sadism towards Theon to a horrified Sansa.
+She embraces Sansa upon her first arrival.
+Myranda also accompanies Ramsay to the aftermath of the surrender of Moat Caitlin.
+During Sansa's stay at Winterfell, Myranda encounters her again with Theon and torments her with stories of Ramsay's sadism to a horrified Sansa.
 When Sansa is trying to escape Winterfell, she is caught by Myranda accompanied by Theon.
-Myranda taunts her further with threats of her plans to mutilate her and eat her once she has a child with Ramsay.
+Myranda taunts her further with threats of Ramsay's plans to mutilate her once he has a child.
 After Sansa refuses to be bullied, Myranda points an arrow at her, preparing to injure her while leaving her usable for Ramsay to father a child.
 However, this tips Theon into finally rebelling against the Boltons and he saves Sansa by disarming Myranda and pushing her off the castle wall to her death.
 Her body is found shortly afterwards by Ramsay, who pays his respects to her before ironically having her fed to the hounds.